jesusrmoreno/toto/Readme.md

 # Toto :video_game:
-__Toto__ is a game server for creating quick prototypes of websocket based games.
-By exposing a few key events Toto makes it easy to start making multiplayer games.
-Toto serves as a relay point for communication between clients.
-It does not handle any of the game logic and expects that the clients will check all relayed messages.
+__Toto__ is a game server for creating quick prototypes of online multiplayer games.
+By exposing a few key events and acting essentially as a message relay Toto makes it easy to start prototyping multiplayer games without worrying about writing a custom server for each prototype.

+__Toto__ __*is not*__ meant to be a finalized game server.
+You'll notice that __Toto__ offers nothing in the way of state management or validation.
+Because __Toto__ is meant to be a prototyping server it assumes perfect and well behaved clients.

 # Installing
 ```bash